ggladilov/llvm-project/llvm/lib/Transforms/PeepholeOptimizationCourse/Readme.md

 ### Acceptance Format

-The solution must be submitted in a form of a pull request to this repository.
+The solution must be submitted in a form of pull request to this repository with [me](https://github.com/ggladilov) as a reviewer.
+If I approved the pr it means the solution is accepted.

-It is important to:

-* Mention [me](https://github.com/ggladilov) in a comment of the pull request to notify about it.
-You will **not** be able to request me as an reviewer.
-* Use [peephole-optimization-course](https://github.com/ggladilov/llvm-project/tree/peephole-optimization-course) (**not** [main](https://github.com/ggladilov/llvm-project/tree/main)) as a target branch, otherwise the pull request will contain my commits which is prohibited.
-* Attach assembly files with outputs (those that are with .ll extension) to pull request.
-* Attach command lines used to get assembly files from point above.

-If I approved the pull request it means the solution is accepted.

 ### Functions & classes to use